 - Deploying the dnsmasq service.
 See the Workaround for more information.

-- Navigate to the /etc/hosts file on the VMware Tunnel Backend server (or if not using Cascade mode, then just on your Frontend server).
+- Navigate to the /etc/hosts file on the Workspace ONE Tunnel Backend server (or if not using Cascade mode, then just on your Frontend server).

-- Edit the file to add any domains and their corresponding IP addresses you want to access through the VMware Tunnel.
+- Edit the file to add any domains and their corresponding IP addresses you want to access through the Workspace ONE Tunnel.

 - Verify the dnsmasq service is installed on the server: